This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 I returned to my seat, not saying a word.
 My fingers twiddled in my lap, waiting for Mother to set breakfast on the table.

 “Missy, be careful.
 Twiddling your fingers is different.
 You don’t want the attention, do you?”
 Gran raised an eyebrow.

 I stopped what I was doing and didn’t speak a word.
-Mother set the plates on the table and took her place beside me in her chair.
+Mother set the plates on the table and took her place beside me.

 “Is something wrong, Calista?”
 Mother asked.

 I nodded.
 “Just worried about graduation.”